3 Powerful Ways to Improve WordPress Search So It Doesn’t Suck

 Display query results in a drop-down box filled with AJAX-generated search results.
 Users can select from the suggested results or click-through to a complete results page.
 Search results are grouped into posts and pages, allowing users to pinpoint specific post types when searching for content.

-There are dozens of plugins in the WordPress Plugin Director and at GitHub that I could have included in this category.
+There are dozens of plugins in the WordPress Plugin Directory and at GitHub that I could have included in this category.
 However, I’ve tried to highlight only the most well-designed, well-documented, and genuinely useful options.
 However, that doesn’t mean that there aren’t other worthy candidates.
-Here are three more options worth taking a look at:

 - WP Extended Search takes the default WordPress search function and gives you the option to expand the results to include categories, tags, pages, and media files.
 In addition, you can limit searches to just titles, just content, or search both titles and content simultaneously.